-In cooperation with the Bonn based "Association of German Development Services" (AGdD), the RLC Campus Bonn organises an international workshop focusing on research and practice concerned with human rights and marginalized people in Asia and Africa.
-From September 3-8, 2016, concepts and approaches of human rights, empowerment and marginalization will be discussed in applied development contexts.
-Around 18 young researchers from the Global South have been selected for full workshop scholarships sponsored by DAAD.
-In addition, about 10 former development workers will participate in the program and share their experience of working in human rights projects.
-Three Laureates of the "Alternative Nobel Prize" have confirmed their participation, namely:
+In cooperation with the Bonn based "Association of German Development Services" (AGdD), the RLC Campus Bonn organised an international workshop focusing on research and practice concerned with human rights and marginalized people in Asia and Africa.
+From September 3-8, 2016, concepts and approaches of human rights, empowerment and marginalization were discussed in applied development contexts.
+Around 18 young researchers from the Global South had been selected for full workshop scholarships sponsored by DAAD.
+In addition, about 10 former development workers participated in the programme and shared their experience of working in human rights projects.
+Two Laureates of the "Alternative Nobel Prize" participated, namely:

 Call for applications: Postdoctoral researcher position for STRIVE